Frequently Asked Doula Questions

 - When are classes offered?
-About once a quarter, with more classes being added as needed.
-Currently classes are offered at Champion's Clinic in two Saturday sessions.
+Every other month.
+Currently classes are offered at Champion's Clinic on Kemp in two Saturday sessions.

 - If I have a doula, do I also need this childbirth class?
 That depends.
 Are you well read on the subject?
 (By well read, I mean much more than "What to Expect When You're Expecting" which is a fear based book and not one I suggest.)
 Does your partner also read the books and watch the YouTube videos you find?
 As a doula, I educate parents but our time is mostly spent getting to know each other, planning your birth, and exploring your unique options.
 While education is woven into this time, it is not possible to fit ten hours of childbirth class into our prenatal visits.

 - I am using one of the other doulas in town, can I still come to your class?
 Absolutely!
-Currently, I am the only person teaching a comprehensive group class and I love for families to have doulas!
+I love for families to have doulas!
 Right now I will extend my discount for anyone contracted with a local doula--even if its not me.
 If your doula wants to make sure I cover a certain topic, feel free to have her contact me.